mangodairy/mytest/_Kubernetes/KubernetesPart5_Deployment.md

 ## [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

-We had discussed about the Pods in the previous module, the deployment controller controls the way Pods behave.
+We discussed about the Pods in the previous module, the deployment controller controls the way Pods behave.
 {: style="text-align: justify;"}
 It allows,
 {: style="text-align: justify;"}
 * Scaling

 Scale up the Deployment to facilitate more load.
+{: style="text-align: justify;"}
 * Rolling updates

 Rolling updates allow Deployment's update to take place with zero downtime by incrementally updating Pods.
+{: style="text-align: justify;"}
 * Rollbacks

 Rollback to an earlier version, if the current state of the Deployment is not stable or it is completely failed to serve the purpose.
 {: style="text-align: justify;"}